-This is a community pharmacy located adjacent to a doctor's surgery in Melksham.
+This is a community pharmacy located near a community hospital in a residential area of Chippenham.
 It serves its local population which is mixed in age range and background.
 The pharmacy opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides flu vaccinations, drug misuse services and supplies medicines in multi-compartment compliance aids for people to use living in their own homes.